hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

-a method with only one abbrevable word may not employ this convention unless the method has more than one word and the abbrevable word falls cleary on one "half" or the other and it falls on the correct half that expresses the level of visibility the method is designed with.
+a method with only one abbrevable word may not employ this convention unless the method has more than one word and the abbrevable word falls clearly on one "half" or the other and it falls on the correct half that expresses the level of visibility the method is designed with:

+    build_IO       # an API-public-looking form
+    bld_IO         # the API-private form
+    (none)         # you can't make an API-protected form build_IO_obj   # ..unless you hack it by adding an extra word

-a method with zero abbrevable words cannot (of course) employ this convention at all, but by a proof to be offered in the future (#todo) we will demonstrate how any "short" method name can be expanded to one sufficiently long enough to employ this convention.
+a method with zero abbrevable words cannot (of course) employ this convention at all, but as is hinted at above, sometimes you can hack the name around to make it fit with the convention (and methods with only one word in their name should probably be avoided generally anyway except for those few idiomatic ones we have).

-as for what these levels of privacy actually mean, this is the subject of the following section.
+as for what these levels of visibility actually mean, this is the subject of the following section.